By William A. Lasher

 “What’s going on with Global Mart, Chuck?” says Demetrius.
 “Blue caps are bad enough, but Robotamaton killer thugs in a retail distribution facility?
 What’s up with that?”

 “I was on the phone with Tom Hanes a few minutes ago.
-Global Mart is saying the processing facility is run by an unaffiliated contractor, they’ve got nothing to do with it.”
+Global Mart is saying the processing facility is run by an unaffiliated contractor.
+They have no oversight whatsoever.”

 “That’s a load of crap.
-We’ve got a dead agent in the chopper.”
+There’s a dead agent in the chopper.”

 “You and I both know it’s BS, but we’ll need to let the investigators sort things out.
 Blue chip corporation or not, someone has criminal liability for Doyle’s death.”

-“We never expected to see KTs armed with laser weapons,” says Junior.
-“The only place we’ve seen weapons like that before was on the UGRs, and the KT truck drivers in Calexico.”
+“We never expected to see KTs armed with laser weapons,” says Hoage.
+“The only place we’ve seen weapons like that before was on the sleeping UGRs, and the KT truck drivers in Calexico.”